 Approach your neighbour

-To resolve a dispute you can:
+To resolve a dispute, you can:

-Use our template letter [ 130 kb] to guide you.
+If you’re writing a letter, you can use our template letter [ 130 kb] to guide you.
 Remember to keep a copy of any letter you send.

-Talk to your neighbour’s landlord if they are a tenant
+Talk to your neighbour's landlord

 - contact your neighbour to help resolve the problem

-- take steps to bring the tenancy to an end
+- take steps to end the tenancy

 - apply to court for an antisocial behaviour order.